Eligible Employment Class Categories: Administrative, Executive, Faculty, Research, Professional, Regular, and Hourly Staff.

 Obtaining reimbursements through an IRS Section 129 Dependent care account allows you to receive payments on a tax-deferred basis as you incur the expense rather than waiting until tax filing time each year.
 You may contribute up to $5,000 each calendar year on a pre-tax basis to pay for eligible Dependent care expenses.
 If you are married but filing separate income tax returns, the most you can contribute is $2,500 annually.

 You must complete a new salary redirection agreement each year to continue participating in the plan.
-To access a salary redirection agreement form, please log-into My Campus.

 For more information, contact your University Benefits Representative.

 To obtain a reimbursement from your Dependent Care Flexible Spending Account, proper documentation must be attached to a completed Request for Reimbursement form.

 You may only receive a reimbursement for (the lesser of):

 Services performed must be within the plan year and all expenses must have been "incurred" prior to reimbursement.
 The IRS defines "incurred" as "when the dependent care is provided and not when the participant is formally billed or charged for or pays for the dependent care."
 This means that advanced payments of dependent care expenses cannot be reimbursed until after the date the care is provided.

 You must attach a receipt from the service provider that includes the following:

 Please complete the appropriate section of the Request for Reimbursement form with the corresponding information from the receipt.